CarlViggo/FetchFinancialsExcel/examples/README.md

 # Examples

-This directory contains example files and usage demonstrations for the `fetch-fundamental-data` package.
+This directory contains example files and usage demonstrations for the `FetchFinancialsExcel` package.

 ## Files